 - The Tri-Cities Violent Gang Task Force operates from Kennewick, Washington and combats entrenched gang-related criminal enterprises and other violent crime matters across southeastern and central Washington.

 Some of our partnerships in southwestern Washington:

 - The South Sound Gang Task Force in Tacoma, Washington works to identify, disrupt, and dismantle existing and emerging violent criminal enterprises and gangs.
 It combines the expertise of the FBI, the Tacoma and Lakewood Police Departments, the Washington State Patrol, Washington Department of Corrections (DOC), the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF), and the Drug Enforcement Administration (DEA).

 - The Southwest Washington Interagency Gang Enforcement Team in Vancouver, Washington works to identify, disrupt, and dismantle existing and emerging violent criminal enterprises and gangs.
 It combines the expertise of the FBI, the Clark County Sheriff’s Office, Vancouver Police Department, and Washington DOC to combat gang-related criminal activity.

-- The South Sound Joint Terrorism Task Force disrupts terrorist activity by synthesizing the efforts of the FBI, the Federal Protective Service, HSI, the PCSD, US Army 902nd Military Intelligence, DHS, Pierce County Sheriff’s Office, Federal Protective Service, and the U.S. Marshals Service.
+- The South Sound Joint Terrorism Task Force disrupts terrorist activity by synthesizing the efforts of the FBI, the Federal Protective Service, HSI, the PCSD, US Army 902nd Military Intelligence, and US Citizenship and Immigration Services.